Skip to main content

 Screenshot of the input model

-The show input model
+The shoe input model

 Screenshot of the output model